rreede/rreede/README.md

 ⚡ Fun fact: I have a college degree in Applied Informatics from Tallinn University, where I studied web design/graphic design and web development.

-🔭 You can learn more about me on my website: https://rreede.github.io/
+🔭 You can learn more about me and my projects on my website: https://rreede.github.io/

 <h2> 📫 Contact me:</h2>